Tomal1/Code_quiz/README.md

 ## Usage

-When the user clicks on the start button, a series of questions and four different answers for each questions are displayed.
+When the user clicks on the start button, a series of questions and four different answers for each questions will be displayed.

 ![alt text](assets/images/startScreen.png)